You-Gao/Blog/_fun/2025-04-29-clairobscur.md

 Recently finished up with classes and found out my brother had an Xbox Game Pass subscription.
 Lo and behold, this game was recently released and available via the game pass, so I decided to play it.
 Having completed the game, I'd have to agree with the 9/10 rating on both Steam and IGN. *Clair Obscur: Expedition 33* made me regain hope for triple-A game development as capable of creating "*good games*".

 The game as a concept isn't novel.
 The interactive turn-based combat system has been done in *Paper Mario* on the N64.
 Nevertheless, no game development company has taken the turn-based combat system and put it in Unreal Engine.
-The developers saw this gap in the market for "*a high-fidelity graphics turn-based RPG*" and decided to craft the masterpiece that is *Clair Obscur: Expedition 33*[^1].
+The developers saw this gap in the market for "*a high-fidelity graphics turn-based RPG*" and decided to craft the masterpiece known as *Clair Obscur: Expedition 33*[^1].

 ## Dodge & Parry